On the foundations and applications of Lorentz-Finsler Geometry: Introduction

 Several choices must be made among the many possibilities found in the literature.
 Our guiding principle is to establish a reasonable foundational framework that can be adapted for specific studies (e.g., low regularity, singularities, physical models).
-Some of our choices, further justified throughout the article, include: (i) smooth elements, typically at least $C^2$ excluding 0, thus avoiding singular directions (but see for example footnote~\ref{f_smooth}); (ii)~connected manifolds with semi-Finsler metrics, that is, requiring the fundamental tensor $g$ is non-degenerate and of constant signature (in parallel with the semi-Riemannian framework of O'Neill \cite{O}); (iii)~strong convexity of Finsler indicatrices; (iv)~in Lorentzian signature, restriction to causal vectors within a cone structure to focus on causality and distance-maximizing properties, avoiding the arbitrariness of metric extension beyond the cone; (v)~retention of the timelike/spacelike terminology in the semi-Finsler case (as in \cite{O}), although this distinction is purely conventional for non-Lorentzian signatures.
+Some of our choices, further justified throughout the article, include: (i) smooth elements, typically at least $C^2$ thus avoiding singular directions (but see for example footnote~\ref{f_smooth}); (ii)~connected manifolds with semi-Finsler metrics, that is, requiring the fundamental tensor $g$ is non-degenerate and of constant signature (in parallel with the semi-Riemannian framework of O'Neill \cite{O}); (iii)~strong convexity of Finsler indicatrices; (iv)~in Lorentzian signature, restriction to causal vectors within a cone structure to focus on causality and distance-maximizing properties, avoiding the arbitrariness of metric extension beyond the cone; (v)~retention of the timelike/spacelike terminology in the semi-Finsler case (as in \cite{O}), although this distinction is purely conventional for non-Lorentzian signatures.

 Section \ref{s3} develops globally hyperbolic Finsler spacetimes.
 Notice that, as in the Lorentz case, Finsler global hyperbolicity draws some analogies with metric Riemannian completeness.
-In \S \ref{s3_1}, we focus on their global structure and prove the possibility to split it in an orthogonal way, extending the Lorentz case (Theorem.~\ref{t_splitting}); this includes the case of spacetimes-with-timelike-boundary (Theorem.~\ref{t_splitting2}).
+In \S \ref{s3_1}, we focus on their global structure and prove the possibility to split it in an orthogonal way, extending the Lorentz case (Theorem.~\ref{t_splitting}); this includes the case of cone structures -with-timelike-boundary (Theorem.~\ref{t_splitting2}).
 With this aim, we briefly review the techniques used so far and explain detailedly how those in \cite{BS03, BS05, AFS} permit to extend the results to the Lorentz-Finsler case, including additional possibilities of these splittings.
-In \S \ref{s3_2}, following recent paper \cite{HS25}, we explain how the space of null geodesics can also be extended to the Finsler case, thus opening new questions of interest, especiallly when a timelike boundary exists.
+In \S \ref{s3_2}, we consider the space of cone geodesics $\Ng$, introduced (in the Lorentz case) by R. Low \cite{Low1989} following seminal ideas by R. Penrose \cite{Penrose0}.
+Very recently, J. Hedicke \cite{Hedickepreprint} (see also \cite{HedickePhD}) has considered $\Ng$ systematically in the Lorentz-Finsler case, and the case with timelike boundary has been studied in \cite{HS25}.
 Finally, Finslerian extensions of Lorentzian singularity theorems are also briefly reviewed.

 Section \ref{s5} highlights a special interplay between Lorentzian and Finslerian viewpoints.
 In particular \S\ref{s5_2}, Finsler geometry aids in describing the causality of stationary spacetimes, and wind Finsler structures extend this to SSTK spacetimes.
 Conversely \S\ref{s5_1}, Lorentzian cone structures provide insights into Finsler and Riemannian problems, such as the classification of Randers metrics with constant flag curvature and the strong refocusing of Riemannian geodesics.
 Finally \S \ref{s5_3}, the causal boundary for spacetimes is then shown to encompass classical (Cauchy, Gromov) Riemannian boundaries and their Finslerian counterparts.